Cloudpythonclass/dummy_python/README.md

 # dummy_python
-this is a dummy repo in which we will be putting Pyhton pandas project
+this is a dummy repo in which we will be putting Pyhton pandas project.